 NADEERA: A social enterprise offering an integrated, inclusive, and innovative solid waste management platform to Lebanon’s municipalities.

-The Kids Factory: A startup working on reducing waste into refurbished and up-cycled accessories for kids.
+Toddin previously known as (The Kids Factory): A startup working on reducing waste into refurbished and up-cycled accessories for kids.
 Kids Factory aims to reduce the importation of toys, instead of refurbishing local ones and encouraging the Lebanese economy.

-Precious Plastic Lebanon: A startup working on recycling plastic to produce commercial products.
+Plastc Lab previously known as (Precious Plastic Lebanon): A startup working on recycling plastic to produce commercial products.
 They are targeting municipalities that are struggling with the abundance of plastic.
 They are transforming plastic waste into valuable, fun, and educational objects.

 Garbaliser: A startup working on converting household food waste into natural gas and fertilizer to solve the environmental and economic problems technologically.